 One thing I want to mention is that I ALWAYS leave the claws fused together.
 For whatever reason, they work well that way.
 In fact, on more than one occasion, I have out-fished someone else in my boat who was using a similar bait with the claws separated.
 My thought on this is that it creates a subtle presentation that doesn’t give any clues as to the fact that it’s not real.
 Whatever the reason, it just works for me that way.

 A quick note as to how I rig this bait.
 I use an Eagle Claw wide gap worm hook, in the 3/0 size.
 And for the 3 inch version of the bait, I downsize to a 2/0 hook.
+And this bait gets fished only using Stren Fluorocarbon line.

 Now, let me touch on the two things that I view as a negative for the Bug.

 First, the bait uses a hook slot.
 I don’t like hook slots.
 I think they’re a nuisance.
 I believe hook slots are a weakness in any soft plastic bait.
 I just plain don’t like them, at all.
+This isn’t anything I would deduct points for, since it’s not necessarily a problem with the bait, but more of a personal preference on my part.

 Based on the cost of these baits, their ability to catch fish, their durability and their versatility, I wholeheartedly recommend these baits.
-Taking that into account, along with the two negatives that I mentioned, I am giving them a 4.5 star rating.
+Taking that into account, along with the two negatives that I mentioned, I am giving them a very solid 4.5 star rating.

 If you’ve never heard of these baits, you owe it to yourself to try them.
 I promise you’ll be pleasantly surprised.
 And there’s a really good chance that you’ll buy them again in the future.